skip to main content

 Download the workforce needs analysis tool from the link below

-NMAHP Professional Workforce Needs Analysis Tool (DOC)
+NMAHP Professional Workforce Needs Analysis Tool [DOCX]

 Supporting documents

-Summary of the Healthcare Support Worker commission (PDF)
+Summary of the Healthcare Support Worker commission [PDF]

-HCSW Education and Development Programme Phase 1 Report (PDF)
+HCSW Education and Development Programme Phase 1 Report [PDF]

-HCSW Education and Development Programme Phase 1 Letter from CNOD/NES (PDF)
+HCSW Education and Development Programme Phase 1 Letter from CNOD/NES [PDF]

 Contact